Amdrel/amdrel/README.md

 experience](https://www.jamiekuppens.com/experience).

 In my free time I am a D&D and RPG nerd that is seemingly incapable of playing anything that doesn't have pointy ears.
-In-particular I'm currently a very active World of Warcraft player raiding with my guild every week killing bosses and getting loot.
+I'm currently a very active World of Warcraft player raiding with my guild every week killing bosses and getting loot.